yuanchaiyc/Ling471/syllabus.md

 <details>
   <summary>Click to expand</summary>

-In this class, we offer you **extended office hours**, because you will face technical issues with which every person needs help, when they come across them the first few times.
+In this class, we offer you <b>extended office hours</b>, because you will face technical issues with which every person needs help, when they come across them the first few times.
-While the usual expectation applies, that you come to the office hours with a **specific issue** and **show your work** (demonstrate that you have made some effort already), remember that there is **no expectation** that your isse needs to be particularly complex or advanced.
-Most technical issues are simple but can take hours to figure out if you see them for the first time. **Use the extended office hours.**
+While the usual expectation applies, that you come to the office hours with a <b>specific issue</b> and show your work (demonstrate that you have made some effort already), remember that there is <b>no expectation</b> that your isse needs to be particularly complex or advanced.
+Most technical issues are simple but can take hours to figure out if you see them for the first time. <b>Use the extended office hours.</b>
 </details>

 ### Asking questions on the Discussion Boards ###